DecisiveAI/mdai-docs/src/install/local/remove.md

 ### Automated uninstall
-Follow the steps below to destroy your local MDAI Engine
+Follow the steps below to remove your local MDAI Engine

 #### Ensure you have the correct k8s context selected.